mateolarreaferro/Csound-Unity-Experiments/README.md

 Each one of us has an individual folder for scripts, scenes, and prefabs.
 In this way we can check out/use what the others are doing in a way that won’t interfere with their work.
 In order to keep our session organized *we should be very specific with the way we name our objects/scripts/materials/clips/shaders and put every new element in the appropriate folder.*

 ### Template
 The ‘Template’ Scene located in the ‘Scenes’ folder is a ready-to-use ‘teleportation-based’ VR environment that can be a guide in the set-up process and an effective tool for fast-prototyping.
+[Template Video](https://drive.google.com/file/d/1T5aCQDgDX4aq1mYVvq1vv4VL0XT57XDT/view?usp=sharing)

 ### Github